Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Two recall events have been significant enough to shape how the industry and buyers think about ratchet-style stands.

-2014 recalls centred on Torin/Big Red 3T ratchet stands widely sold across the US and Australian markets.
+2014 recalls centered on Torin/Big Red 3T ratchet stands widely sold across the U.S. market.
 The failure mode: the inner post teeth and pawl mechanism could disengage under sustained or dynamic load, collapsing the stand without warning.
 Several personal injury reports were linked to the mechanism.
 Millions of units were recalled.

 What this means for buying decisions: it doesn't mean all ratchet stands are unsafe — reputable brands have responded with redesigned pawl geometry, heavier springs and stricter QC.
 It does mean that ratchet stands from unknown or ultra-budget sources carry a credible mechanism risk that pin-type stands by design do not share.
 If you're buying ratchet stands, stick to established brands with a verifiable recall history (because it means they were held accountable) rather than anonymous imports with no support structure if something goes wrong.

-Knowing a stand is rated to a recognised standard gives you a floor of confidence that unrated products simply cannot provide.
+Knowing a stand is rated to a recognized standard gives you a floor of confidence that unrated products simply cannot provide.

 ASME PASE (Portable Automotive Service Equipment): the American Society of Mechanical Engineers standard covers testing protocols for jack stands including static load, dynamic load, overload, and stability testing.
 A stand marked as meeting ASME PASE has been tested against a documented methodology.
-This is the primary standard referenced in the US and increasingly cited by Australian distributors of quality-tier stands.
+This is the primary standard referenced in the U.S. and the one quality-tier distributors cite most.

-Australian Standards (AS): look for compliance markings with relevant AS product standards.
-Stands sold in Australia through major automotive retail chains (Repco, Supercheap Auto, Kmart) are generally required to meet minimum safety standards under Australian Consumer Law.
+U.S. retail standards: look for compliance markings with a recognized product standard.
+Stands sold in the U.S. through major automotive retail chains (AutoZone, O'Reilly, NAPA) are generally required to meet minimum safety standards under U.S. consumer protection law.
 That doesn't mean every stand on the shelf is equal — it means the floor is higher than buying unbranded product off a marketplace.
-For genuine AS/NZS compliance, the product specification sheet will name the standard; ask the retailer or check the manufacturer's website.
+For genuine standard compliance, the product specification sheet will name the standard; ask the retailer or check the manufacturer's website.

 Always Use Two — No Exceptions